 Fair value through other comprehensive income ("FVTOCI") - Assets are held within a business model that includes both hold to collect their contractual cash flow and sell the assets; and the contractual cash flows consist solely of payments of principal and interest.
 For debt instruments measured at FVTOCI, interest income (calculated using the effective interest rate method), foreign currency gains or losses and impairment gains or losses are recognized directly in profit or loss.
 The cumulative fair value gains or losses recognized in OCI are reclassified to profit or loss when the asset is derecognized.
 An election may be made to classify an equity investment, that is neither held for trading nor represents contingent consideration recognized by an acquirer in a business combination, as held at FVTOCI.
-The option to designate an equity instrument at FVTOCI is available at initial recognized in profit or loss.
+The option to designate an equity instrument at FVTOCI is available at initial recognition and is irrevocable.
+This designation results in all gains and losses being presented in OCI except dividend income which is recognized in profit or loss.